 Of particular interest is the shop's extensive selection of New Orleans and Louisiana-focused work.
 This always includes one or more books that contain directions for a self-guided walking tour of the neighborhood, so if that's of interest, stop in and pick one up before embarking on your own adventure.

 Several blocks uptown from the Washington Street cluster, this venerable hotel sits grandly among the mansions on St. Charles Avenue.
-The Columns is found on many lists of New Orleans' most famous haunted places, and after you've had some languorous cocktails and nibbles on the front porch, you'll see why a ghost or two would want to linger in this place, too!
+The Columns is found on many lists of New Orleans' most famous haunted places, and after you've had some luscious cocktails and nibbles on the front porch, you'll see why a ghost or two would want to linger in this place, too.

 This is a lovely place to stay if you're looking to book a room in this neighborhood.
-Even if not, don't hesitate to stop by and sip an expertly-crafted drink and, as they say, "watch the world go by."
-There aren't many Garden District porches upon which the hoi polloi is allowed to linger, so take The Columns up on their offer and enjoy yourself.
-Bonus: although the rooms are rather pricy, cocktails are well within the realm of affordable.
+Even if not, stop by and sip an expertly-crafted drink and, as they say, "watch the world go by."
+There aren't many Garden District porches where the public is allowed to linger, so take The Columns up on their offer and enjoy yourself.
+Although the rooms are rather pricey, cocktails are affordable.